 The study proved the efficacy and safety of insulin Icodec.
 It had a comparable efficacy as Insulin Glargine.
 Greater than two-thirds of the patients achieved the target glycated hemoglobin in the trial.
 Likewise, the fasting plasma glucose control was similar in both groups.

-It had a superior postmeal blood glucose control compared to Insulin Glargine.
+It had superior postmeal blood glucose control compared to Insulin Glargine.
 There was a greater improvement in the 9-point patient-monitored plasma blood glucose control compared to insulin glargine.

 It was also noted that Icodec had a favorable side effect profile compared to insulin glargine as the number of hypoglycemic episodes was few compared to Insulin Icodec.